rstormsf/cindicator_tokensale/audit/README.md

 participant's account in the token contract.
 The contributed ETHs are immediately transferred to the `contributionWallet` multisig wallet, reducing the risk of the loss of ETHs in this bespoke smart contract.

+The crowdsale contract will generate `Transfer(0x0, participantAddress, tokens)` events during the crowdsale period and this event is used by token explorers to recognise the token contract and to display the ongoing token minting progress.

 <br />

 ### Token Contract